coder-forge/chain-forge/README.md

 If a transaction is in progress then the `funds` property will be 0.
 If the transaction fails, for whatever reason, then the `funds` property is reset to its original value.

+We are also using `events`.
+These will log messages that we can listen for with our JavaScript API.
+If release of funds worked, then it will log the event `success`, if not then will log `it failed`.